-Synthetics, like polyester, by nature have no inherent wicking capabilities.
-A microscopic look of a polyester fiber yields a smooth plastic fiber.
+Most of today's "technical" fabrics are made of synthetics, like nylon and polyester.
+Synthetics, by nature, have no inherent wicking capabilities.
+A microscopic look of a polyester fiber yields a smooth plastic fiber that is purely hydrophobic (water repelling).
 To give it wicking capabilities, some manufacturers apply a chemical coating to the polyester fiber to give it the ability to attract or pull moisture away from one's skin.
-This, combined with various weaving techniques increases a polyester garments ability to wick sweat.
-However, many manufacturers simply use untreated polyester fibers and are totally dependent on the weave of the fabric to enable air to pass thru to the skin to evaporate sweat (i.e., there actually is no wicking of sweat away from your skin).
-In this case, the polyester fabric is essentially a passive, plastic coating covering your skin.
+This, combined with various weaving techniques increases a polyester garment's ability to wick sweat.
+However, many manufacturers simply use untreated polyester fibers and are totally dependent on the weave of the fabric to channel sweat away from the body and onto the fabric.
+Through the channeling of sweat onto a greater surface area (i.e., the shirt) made of hydrophobic polyester fibers, the moisture is able to evaporate faster than it would on your body.
+We call this passive moisture management.

 As it pertains to breathability, synthetics are actually quite poor because they are essentially solid plastic fibers.
 Tight knit polyesters are actually very warm to wear and to compensate for this, running and fitness apparel are made of fabrics that are very thin.
 One of the biggest drawbacks to thin polyester is that it provides little protection from the sun's harmful UV rays - a concern for endurance athletes.